AvivAzar/Set-Game/README.md

 # Set-Game

+Maven is used as the build tool in this project.

+To use, run the following commands when in the project root directory (where the pom.xml file is):

+To compile: mvn clean compile test

+To run: java -cp target/classes bguspl.set.Main

 ### Rules

 The game contains a deck of 81 cards.
 Each card contains a drawing with four features (color,